TritonDataCenter/rfd/rfd/0071/README.md

 ### Unsupported Operations

-Due to the inherent limitations of client-side encryptions, some operations will not be supported.
+Due to the inherent limitations of client-side encryption, some operations will not be supported.
 The list of operations not supported is as follows:

  * Decryption via signed links will not be supported.
  * Objects contained in the public directory will not be automatically decrypted unless accessed via a client SDK that supports client-side encryption.